Exile (1995 video game series)

 Exile is a series of role-playing video games created by Jeff Vogel of Spiderweb Software.
 They were released as shareware titles for Macintosh and Windows systems.
 Exile III was also ported to Linux by a third party.
 There were four games released in the series.
-All of the games were later revived in the Avernum series.
+Each of the games were later revived in the Avernum series.
 Common to all games in the Exile series are 2D graphics and basic sound.
-The graphics in the first versions of Exile I and II had simple textures, colours and outlines, which were then replaced in later versions with Exile IIIs graphics.
+The graphics in the first versions of Exile I and II had simple textures, colors and outlines, which were then replaced in later versions with Exile IIIs graphics.
 The games are designed to be non-linear and long in gameplay length.

 Gameplay

 In each game, the player is required to create six characters to form a party of adventurers or may instead use a default party.
 The characters' general, combat, magic and miscellaneous skills can be customized along with the character names and graphics.
 From Exile II onward, characters can have their traits and race configured.

-The games have three modes including Outdoor Mode, Town Mode and Combat Mode.
+The games have three modes: Outdoor Mode, Town Mode and Combat Mode.
 In Outdoor Mode, the party can enter a town, engage a group of enemies in Combat Mode and rest (if the party has food).
-In Town Mode, the party can talk to people, purchase from shops (provided they have enough gold), train the characters (provided they have sufficient gold and skill points), find sub-quests, pick up items (from Exile 2 onward, items can be stolen) and enter Combat Mode.
+In Town Mode, the party can talk to people, purchase from shops (provided they have enough gold), train the characters (if they have sufficient gold and skill points), locate sub-quests, pick up items (from Exile 2 onward, items can be stolen) and enter Combat Mode.
 In Combat Mode, the party can attack enemies, defend themselves and pick up adjacent items.
 Combat Mode can be ended at any time in towns, but can only end outdoors when all enemies are killed.

 Magic is divided into Mage and Priest spell types.
 Spells for attacking can only be cast in Combat Mode.
 Some spells, such as Light spells, can be cast at any time.
 Other spells can only be cast outdoors or in town when not in Combat Mode.
-Players can create a character equipped with spells up to level 3, but higher level or certain spells must be purchased or found in special encounters.
+The player can create a character equipped with spells up to level 3, but higher level spells must be purchased or found in special encounters.